Portfolio overview

 Performance statements audit

-The audit of the 2022–23 Attorney-General’s Department’s (AGD) annual performance statements is being conducted following a request from the Minister for Finance on 16 January 2023, under section 40 of the Public Governance, Performance and Accountability Act 2013.
+The audit of the 2024-25 Attorney-General’s Department (AGD) annual performance statements is being conducted following a request from the Minister for Finance on 2 July 2024, under section 40 of the Public Governance, Performance and Accountability Act 2013.
 The audit is conducted under section 15 of the Auditor-General Act 1997.

-AGD has been included in the assurance audit program for the audit of annual performance statements since the commencement of the pilot in 2019–20.
-There are no category A findings carried over from the prior year.
+AGD has been included in the annual performance statements audit program since the commencement of the pilot in 2019–20.

 Financial statements audits